 Tree-lined avenues and pastel-plastered tsarist buildings give Fergana (Farg'ona) the feel of a mini-Tashkent.
 Throw in the best services and accommodation in the region, plus a central location, and you have the most obvious base from which to explore the rest of the valley.

 Fergana is the valley’s least ancient and least Uzbek city.
-It began in 1877 as Novy Margelan (New Margilon), a colonial annexe to nearby Margilon.
-It was briefly known as Skobelov, named after the city’s first military governor, and then assumed Fergana in the 1920s.
-It’s a nice enough place to hang out, and somewhat cosmopolitan with its relatively high proportion of Russian and Korean citizens.
+It began in 1877 as Novy Margelan (New Margilon), a colonial annexe to nearby Margilon, and became Fergana in the 1920s.
+It’s a nice enough place to hang out, and somewhat cosmopolitan with its relatively high proportion of Russian and Korean inhabitants.